boynton/jell/README.md

 A Java implementation of the ℒ (ell) language.

-This implementation defines Data representations, a Notation for reading/writing it, a Runtime that defines a little VM for L, and a Compiler to generate VM code from the Ell source.
+This implementation defines Data representations, a Notation for reading/writing it, a Runtime that defines a little VM for Ell, and a Compiler to generate VM code from the Ell source.

-Ell is a core language, so currently some other lisp is useful to macroexpand normal looking programs into it.
+Ell is a minimal core language, so some other lisp is useful to macroexpand normal looking programs into it.
-This implementation defines a core package that is the basic environment.
-It then defines an R4RS Scheme system on top of it.

 ## Usage